sylabs/singularity/e2e/README.md

 ### Iterating over profiles

 Often we are interested in running the same test in different profiles.
-We could do this by duplicating cells in a struct array like the one just shown, varying the `profile` field each time.
-But this is not a particularly perspicuous way to achieve this goal.
+We could do this by using multiple entries in a table driven test, varying the `profile` field each time.
+But this is not the tidiest way to achieve this goal.
 That's because we would be using a data structure intended to capture *everything that varies from subtest to subtest* when, in reality, we're not varying anything except the profile.

 A better way to achieve this is to embed the call to RunSingularity() inside a for-loop iterating over the set of profiles we want to test.
 For example: